Internal Validity in Research

-How to maintain the internal validity of the study?
+How do maintain the internal validity of the study?

 You can’t have confidence in experimental design, as there are high chances of error.
-There are a number of tools that researchers can utilize for confirming the internal validity of the study and establishing causality.
+There are several tools that researchers can utilize for confirming the internal validity of the study and establishing causality.
 These tools are:

-- Temporal precedence: It is considered as one of the crucial tools which help you in determining the relationship between cause and effect.
+- Temporal precedence: It is considered one of the crucial tools which help you in determining the relationship between cause and effect.
 It is the procedure that includes the establishment of the cause which takes place before effect.

-- Covariation of cause and effect: Covariation of cause and effect is basically a procedure that mainly includes the establishment of the fact that there is a relationship between different variables.
+- Covariation of cause and effect: Covariation of cause and effect is a procedure that mainly includes the establishment of the fact that there is a relationship between different variables.
 It is the element that helps you in demonstrating that findings of research on the specific topic have some kind of influence that you can measure.

 It means that if you utilize the computer outcome it will help you in generating positive outcomes.
 In case, a computer program is not utilized by the researcher that means there will no outcome.